confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-getting-started/README.md

 First, you learned how to set up our clusters and topics within Confluent Cloud, and saw that this process is easy to complete within the cloud dashboard or ccloud CLI.

 Once you had everything set up, you used the **Datagen Source Connector** to produce data to Confluent Cloud and you viewed the messages flowing into Confluent in real-time.
 Next, you deployed a Nodejs application that acted as a consumer.
-This is a simple example of how your microservices can connect to Confluent and how they can act as either a producer or consumer.
+This is a simple example of how a service can connect to Confluent and how it can act as either a producer or consumer.
 At this point, you have established an end-to-end flow of our data within Confluent Cloud!

 You then built stream processing applications using ksqlDB and saw how you were able to instantly gain value from our data that is directly in Confluent, all by using simple SQL statements.
 You only covered some simple ksqlDB examples during this workshop, so you are encouraged to test it out more!

 Finally, you briefly looked at the pre-built connectors and how you can easily connect your other data systems to Confluent Cloud.
-This last step completes our data pipeline by connecting the data from your microservices as well as the data from your external systems to Confluent.
+This last step completes our data pipeline by connecting the data from your services as well as the data from your external systems to Confluent.